 - Make ahead: You can season the salmon fillets then store in a refrigerate for up to 24 hours.

 - Leftovers: Store leftover blackened salmon in a fridge for up to 3 days.
-Remember, seafood has a shorter shelf life compared to other proteins.
+Remember, seafood has a shorter shelf life compared to poultry or meat.

 - To freeze: Cooked salmon can be frozen for up to 3 months.
 Thaw the salmon completely overnight in a refrigerator before reheating.

-We love to serve this salmon dish over white rice or creamy coleslaw, but it’s also great over cauliflower rice, with a salad, grilled vegetables, grilled corn on the cob, or crispy roasted potatoes.
-We love it with blistered string beans, a quick 10-minute side dish!
+I love to serve this salmon over white rice or creamy coleslaw, but it’s also great over cauliflower rice, with a salad, grilled vegetables, grilled corn on the cob, or crispy roasted potatoes.
+Try it with blistered string beans for a quick 10-minute side dish!

-A little sweet, a little heat — this is truly one of our favorite summer recipes!!
+A little sweet, a little heat — this is truly one of my favorite summer recipes!!

 If you make our Grilled Blackened Salmon recipe, please let us know by leaving a review and rating below!